Your guide to Green Thumb Farm

 Because of our farm's boutique size, we can't grow every variety of produce sold at the market.
 We grow a portion of it right here, which you can identify by the "I’m Local" tags.
 Everything harvested on this land is grown using organic practices (non-certified), without any synthetic fertilizers, pesticides, or herbicides.
 We view the farm as a living laboratory for exploration and education on regenerative farming.

-For items not grown on-site, we source 100% Certified Organic produce from other Australian farmers, prioritizing local growers whenever seasonally available.
-These items are clearly identified by our "Certified Organic" tags.
+For items not grown on-site, we source produce from other Australian farmers, prioritising local growers whenever seasonally available.
+All produce is clearly labelled so you always know exactly what you're buying:

 The Green Thumb Farmgate Market is a community-driven space that supports small local producers, sustainable businesses, and organic farmers.
 We love to showcase vendors whose products align with our mission of sustainability, ethical production, and local craftsmanship.
 If you are a grower or maker interested in joining us, you can find more information and apply here: greenthumbfarm.org.au/farmgate-markets-vendor